bocoup/web-platform-contribution-guide/src/bug-guide.rst

 But before reporting new bugs, search the bug trackers to see if a bug already exists.
 If it does, you can add a comment to it with any new information.
-:doc:`directory` contains tips on how to search for specific bugs.
+:doc:`who-to-talk-to` contains tips on how to search for specific bugs.
 If you can't find a bug, report a new one!

 In the bug report, say what the bug is, and what the expected behavior is.